zuplo/docs/docs/guides/custom-ci-cd.md

 image: node:18

 pipelines:
-  default:
+  branches:
+    # If your default branch is not main, change this to match
+    main:
       - step:
           name: NPM Install
           script:
             - npm install
       - step:
           name: Zup Deploy
           # set -o pipefail
           # This way if the deploy fails, we fail before piping to tee.
           # Note that you are not required to use tee.
 We are using it in this example so that the output is available to the terminal and written to the file.
           script:
             - set -o pipefail
             - npx @zuplo/cli deploy --apiKey "$ZUPLO_API_KEY" | tee
               ./DEPLOYMENT_STDOUT
           artifacts:
             - DEPLOYMENT_STDOUT
       - step:
           name: Zup Test
           script:
             - npx @zuplo/cli test --endpoint $(cat ./DEPLOYMENT_STDOUT |  sed -E
               's/Deployed to (.*)/\1/')
+  pull-requests:
+    "**":
       - step:
+          name: NPM Install
+          script:
+            - npm install
+      - step:
+          name: Zup Deploy
+          # set -o pipefail
+          # This way if the deploy fails, we fail before piping to tee.
+          # Note that you are not required to use tee.
+We are using it in this example so that the output is available to the terminal and written to the file.
+          script:
+            - set -o pipefail
+            - npx @zuplo/cli deploy --apiKey "$ZUPLO_API_KEY" | tee
+              ./DEPLOYMENT_STDOUT
+          artifacts:
+            - DEPLOYMENT_STDOUT
+      - step:
+          name: Zup Test
+          script:
+            - npx @zuplo/cli test --endpoint $(cat ./DEPLOYMENT_STDOUT |  sed -E
+              's/Deployed to (.*)/\1/')
+      - step:
           name: Zup Delete (if necessary)
           script:
+            - echo $BITBUCKET_PR_ID
-          - if [[ -n "${BITBUCKET_PR_ID}"]]; then npx @zuplo/cli delete --url
+            - if [[ -n "$BITBUCKET_PR_ID" ]]; then npx @zuplo/cli delete --url
               $(cat ./DEPLOYMENT_STDOUT |  sed -E 's/Deployed to (.*)/\1/')
               --apiKey "$ZUPLO_API_KEY" --wait; exit; fi
       # This is not necessary but it showcases how you can list your zups
       - step:
           name: Zup List
           script:
             - npx @zuplo/cli list --apiKey "$ZUPLO_API_KEY"
 ```

 2. Create a secret repository variable for your BitBucket Pipelines and be sure to set `ZUPLO_API_KEY` to the API key you generated in the previous step.